How To Prevent Employee Burnout

 2. Heavy Workloads

-Another driver of burnout is a heavy workload, often coupled with tight deadlines and high expectations.
-When employees feel constantly overwhelmed by the sheer volume of work they have to do, or feel pressured to meet unrealistic targets by doing unpaid overtime at home, this can lead to chronic stress and, eventually, burnout.
+Another significant driver of burnout is an unsustainable workload, often paired with tight deadlines and high expectations.
+When employees feel consistently overwhelmed by the sheer volume of tasks, or pressured to meet unrealistic targets through unpaid overtime, this creates chronic stress that eventually leads to burnout.

 2. Lack of Control and Autonomy